weiyaomeng/weiyaomeng.github.io/_pages/supervision.md

   - Machine Learning, Data Mining and Analysis;
   - Heuristic Optimisation Algorithms
 - Example problems
-  - Transport scheduling / optimisation, vehicle routing
+  - Transport scheduling / optimisation, vehicle routing, energy domain

 Note: For inspiration, a few specific project ideas are included below.
 I am open to new ideas on related problem scenarios using appropriate algorithms/techniques.
 The scope should be related to AI optimisation or machine learning and depends on your skills and ability to learn quickly.
 Please drop me an email to discuss your interests further.

-1. Machine learning into the design of search algorithms
+1. Machine learning into evolutionary computation
    - Type: research
    - Keywords: Machine learning, Meta-heuristics, Hyper-heuristics, Automated algorithm design
    - Programming: Java, Python, etc